Skip to main content

 2. Replace Generic Praise with Measurable Proof

 Avoid vague statements like “reliable and hardworking.”
-Replace them with actions and outcomes.
+Instead, describe actions and outcomes.
 Administrative credibility is built on systems, precision, and results.

 See an example